 Young promised that the current state of affairs was temporary and necessary to maintain peace.
 Others, however, saw it as a military coup.
 The military government became known as the Regime and those who opposed it as the Resistance.
-There was plenty of support for the Resistance amongst the populace, although not everyone was on their side.
+There was plenty of support for the Resistance among the populace, although not everyone was on their side.
 Although the Regime did offer some stability, a lot of people remembered how things used to be.

 Under the Regime, cities had perimeters that were locked down at 6PM.
 If you weren’t out by then you weren’t getting out until morning.
 All citizens were required to carry identity cards.
 Televisions had to be purchased with a government license and, despite there only being one channel (Channel 1) in existence, still came with a remote.
 Certain foods, like exotic blends of coffee and various types of candy, were difficult to come by.

 At the start of the series premiere (“Alpha Dogs,” aired October 27th, 2000), various members of the military were rounded up on charges of treason.
 They included James “Jay” Barrett (Navy Seals), Becca Shaw (Army Rangers), Londo Pearl (Special Forces) and Owen Decker (Marine Corps).
 During his arrest, Decker’s wife Meagan was killed by Colonel Decker, who had served with Decker in an elite covert ops unit called Ten Zulu.
 Decker was dragged away from his young son, Connor.